An Operational Approach to Information Leakage via Generalized Gain Functions: A Variational Formula for -R e nyi divergence with Applications to Information Leakage

 and the maximal realizable $\alpha$-leakage is given by

-It can be inferred from the above expressions that opportunistic maximal $(\alpha=1)$-leakage and maximal realizable $(\alpha=1)$-leakage are both equal to $\infty$.
+{Note that when $X$ and $Y$ are independent, the opportunistic maximal $(\alpha=1)$-leakage and the maximal realizable $(\alpha=1)$-leakage defined by taking limit $\alpha\rightarrow 1$ are both equal to zero.} {When $X$ and $Y$ are not independent,} it can be inferred from the above expressions that opportunistic maximal $(\alpha=1)$-leakage and maximal realizable $(\alpha=1)$-leakage are both equal to $\infty$.
 However, note that maximal $\alpha$-leakage as $\alpha\rightarrow 1$ is equal to Shannon channel capacity or Shannon mutual information depending on whether we define it using the supremum first and the limit next, or the limit first and the supremum next~\cite[Theorem~2]{LiaoKS20}.
 We show in Appendix~\ref{appendix:1-leakages} that the latter way of defining the opportunistic maximal $1$-leakage and the maximal realizable $1$-leakage also yields $\infty$.

-Another interesting consequence of our variational characterization is in its natural connection to the definition of pointwise maximal leakage, another measure of information leakage studied by Sara~\emph{et al.}~\cite{saeidian2022pointwise}.
-Pointwise maximal leakage captures the maximum multiplicative increase in the probability of correctly guessing \emph{any} randomized function of $X$ upon observing a single outcome $Y=y$. \begin{definition}[Pointwise maximal leakage~\cite{saeidian2022pointwise}] Given a joint distribution $P_{XY}$ on a finite alphabet $\mathcal{X}\times\mathcal{Y}$ and a $y\in\mathcal{Y}$.
-The pointwise maximal leakage is defined as
+Another interesting consequence of our variational characterization is in its natural connection to the definition of pointwise maximal leakage, another measure of information leakage studied by Saeidian~\emph{et al.}~\cite{saeidian2022pointwise}.
+Pointwise maximal leakage captures the maximum multiplicative increase in the probability of correctly guessing \emph{any} randomized function of $X$ upon observing a single outcome $Y=y$. \begin{definition}[Pointwise maximal leakage~\cite{saeidian2022pointwise}] Given a joint distribution $P_{XY}$ on a finite alphabet $\mathcal{X}\times\mathcal{Y}$ and a $y\in\mathcal{Y}$, the pointwise maximal leakage is defined as

 \end{definition} Notice that pointwise maximal leakage is also defined in terms of an adversary interested in maximizing the expected value of the gain function $g(t)=t$ but it differs from the maximal leakage because the latter captures the average performance of the guessing adversary over all the realizations of $Y$.
-Sara \emph{et al.}~\cite{saeidian2022pointwise} showed that
+Saeidian~\emph{et al.}~\cite{saeidian2022pointwise} showed that

 following the techniques in the proof of the closed-form expression for maximal realizable leakage~\cite[Theorem~13]{Issaetal}.